EU executive set to back new GM crop, member states divided

 EU authorities have only ever approved two other GMO crops for commercial cultivation: a maize type and a potato.
 The potato was later blocked by a court.

-France warned the EU was in danger of stoking euroscepticism ahead of European Parliament elections in May by granting approval, based on arcane legal rules, in the face of staunch opposition.
+France warned the EU was in danger of stoking euroskepticism ahead of European Parliament elections in May by granting approval, based on arcane legal rules, in the face of staunch opposition.

 "For us it's an incomprehensible decision because the majority of EU member states do not want genetically modified maize," Thierry Repentin, France's Europe minister, said.